HenrikJoreteg/webrtcsupport/README.md

     PeerConnection: // constructor for creating a peer connection
     SessionDescription: // constructor for RTCSessionDescriptions
     IceCandidate: // constructor for ice candidate
-}
+    prefix: // returns browser prefix (either moz or webkit for now) }

 ```